devMatheus-Cunha/dtmoney/README.md

 ## 💻 Projeto

-#### dtmoney is a financial control application where we can create, edit and delete transactions and keep up-to-date on our spending.
+#### Dtmoney is a financial control application where we can create, edit and delete transactions and keep up-to-date on our spending.
 We also have the functionality to create an account where it generates a financial control table specific to that user.
 ---

 Por Matheus Gomes